ministryofjustice/manage-recalls-ui/README.md

 `docker compose up`

+OR use the following script to run in the background and ensure the fake-mange-recalls-api is up to date and all services start correctly:

+`scripts/start-local.sh`

 You can login locally with `PPUD_USER` / `password123456`, this user has the `MANAGE_RECALLS` role that allows access to the service.

 ### Full local build